 Finally, when evaluating a potential auto accident insurance settlement, it is also important to consider Florida’s rule of “comparative fault.”
 This is a rule which states that an accident victim’s financial compensation can be reduced in proportion to his or her percentage of fault in the accident.
 Is the insurance company claiming that you were partially at fault?
 If so, by how much is it discounting your settlement?
 These are critical questions that you need to answer in order to determine what constitutes a fair settlement in your case.

 If you were injured in an auto accident in Orange Park, FL and have questions about your legal rights, we encourage you to contact us for a free and confidential consultation.
 What is your case worth?
 Find out.
 Call (904) 737-4700 (24-hour injury line) or contact us online to schedule an appointment today.
-We assist North Florida accident and injury victims from our four offices in Fleming Island, Jacksonville, St. Augustine and Palm Coast.
+We assist North Florida accident and injury victims from our offices in Fleming Island, Jacksonville, Jacksonville Beach, and St. Augustine.